If you have early-stage arthritis, non-surgical treatments are probably the first options your doctor will pursue in treating joint pain.

 If you have osteoarthritis, your doctor can help you choose from of a wide range of treatment options.
 The effectiveness of these non-surgical treatments varies from person-to-person.

 Rheumatoid arthritis is usually treated with medication.
 A wide variety of non-steroidal, anti-inflammatory, cortisone-like prescriptions are usually used.

 In either case, the goal of treatment is to reduce pain, increase function and help you return to normal activities.

 Nonsurgical treatments fall into four major groups:

 There is no known cure for arthritis but many medications can help to reduce pain and maintain joint movement.
-For more information about medications, click here.
+More information about medications for arthritis.

 Lifestyle modifications can include losing weight, switching from high-impact exercises like running or jumping to low-impact workouts like swimming or cycling, and minimizing activities that aggravate the condition, such as climbing stairs.
 Simple weight loss can reduce stress on weight bearing joints, like the knee, resulting in reduced pain and increased function.

 Research has shown that exercise is an essential tool in managing your arthritis.
 The benefits of an appropriate exercise program inclued:

 Excercise also helps promote overall health and wellness by giving you more energy, helping you sleep better, controlling your weight, decreasing depression, and giving you more self-esteem.

 The Arthritis Foundation offers an excellent guide to exercise for people with arthritis.